arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/libraries/README.md

 ## Core Libraries

-Arrow is a modular set of libraries that build on top of each other to provide higher level features.
+Arrow is a modular set of libraries that build on top of each other to provide increasingly higher level features.

-One of our design principles is to keep each library is kept as lean as possible to avoid pulling unnecessary dependencies, specially to support Android developers where app size affects performance.
+One of our design principles is to keep each library as lean as possible to avoid pulling unnecessary dependencies, specially to support Android development where app size affects performance.

-In this section we'll describe all the modules, alongside an ooverview and a list of all the constructs inside.
+In this section we'll describe all the modules that form the core, alongside a list of the most important the constructs they include.

 ### arrow-core